 Bookmark this Page - and SHARE IT with Others!

-"Puer Aeternus" – the eternal adolescent, the sempiternal Peter Pan – is a phenomenon often associated with pathological narcissism.
+"Puer Aeternus" – the eternal adolescent or youth, the sempiternal Peter Pan – is a phenomenon often associated with pathological narcissism.
 People who refuse to grow up strike others as self-centred and aloof, petulant and brattish, haughty and demanding – in short: as childish or infantile.

 Pathological narcissism is a reaction to prolonged abuse and trauma in early childhood or early adolescence.
 The source of the abuse or trauma is immaterial - the perpetrators could be parents, teachers, other adults, or peers.
 Pampering, smothering, spoiling, and "engulfing" the child are also forms of abuse.